-- A. The applicant filed an application with the Planning Department for the following variance(s) which were either approved by the Board with modifications, or denied: - A variance to eliminate the required habitable space at the second (2nd) floor fronting 71st Street (Class A) in order to provide parking spaces. - 2.
+- A. The applicant filed an application with the Planning Department for the following variance(s) which were either approved by the Board with modifications, or denied: - 1.
+A variance to eliminate the required habitable space at the second (2nd) floor fronting 71st Street (Class A) in order to provide parking spaces. - 2.
 A variance to eliminate the required habitable space at the third (3rd) floor fronting 71st Street (Class A) in order to provide parking spaces. - 3.
 A variance to eliminate 25'-0" of the required minimum depth of 25'-0" for habitable space at the second (2nd) floor along 71st Street (Class A) in order to provide parking spaces.

 - 4. A variance to eliminate 25'-0" of the required minimum depth of 25'-0" for habitable space at the third (3rd) floor along 71st Street (Class A) in order to provide parking spaces. - 5.
 A variance to eliminate the required habitable space at the second (2nd) floor fronting Indian Creek Drive (Class A) in order to provide parking spaces. - 6.
 A variance to eliminate the required habitable space at the third (3rd) floor fronting Indian Creek Drive (Class A) in order to provide parking spaces. - 7.
 A variance to eliminate 25'-0" of the required minimum depth of 25'-0" for habitable space at the second (2nd) floor along Indian Creek Drive (Class A) in order to provide parking spaces - 8.
 A variance to eliminate 25'-0" of the required minimum depth of 25'-0" for habitable space at the third (3rd) floor along Indian Creek Drive (Class A) in order to provide parking spaces. - 9.
 A variance to reduce the minimum required 50'-0" of the habitable depth requirement along Indian Creek Avenue (Class A) for a limited area of back of house operations and electrical rooms, FPL vault and fire pump room. - 10.
 A variance to provide ground floor utility infrastructure (FPL transformers, electrical rooms, etc.), on a Class A street frontage (Indian Creek Drive), which is not the only frontage that provides a means of egress to the property. - 12.
 A variance to reduce the required the 70% area of clear glass fenestration with views into the habitable space along the ground floor of Indian Creek Drive (Class A). - 14.
 A variance to reduce the required 20'-0" of the habitable depth requirement for 85% (131'-4") of the building frontage is required at the ground level along Carlyle Avenue (Class C). - 15.
 A variance to allow loading area / surface parking to be not entirely screened from public right of ways and pedestrian path along Carlyle Avenue (Class C). - 17.
-A variance to not provide a clear pedestrian path free from obstructions along limited portions of Indian Creek Drive and 71St Street (Class A) frontages.
+A variance to not provide a clear pedestrian path free from obstructions along limited portions of Indian Creek Drive and 71St Street (Class A) frontages. - A variance to eliminate the one (1) of the required three (3) off-street loading spaces for a residential building or hotel building over 100 units but not more than 200 units views into the habitable space along the ground floor of 71st Street (Class A).

-The following variances were denied by the Board:
+The following variances were withdrawn by the Applicant: